tranleminh/StepCounter/README.md

 - Data displayed in textual form contained in an alert dialog

 # Changelogs :
+1.00b:
+- Reworked walking time measurement that had an impact on speed calculation.
+The measured walking time will now be rounded up to the nearest integer value.

 1.00 :
 - Step Counter's prototype released